IgniteUI/igniteui-docfx/en/components/tree.md

 Then in the template, you should declare the tree and its nodes.

 [IgxTreeNodesComponent]({environment:angularApiUrl}/classes/igxtreenodecomponent.html) is the representation of every node that belongs to the [IgxTreeComponent]({environment:angularApiUrl}/classes/igxtreecomponent.html).
-Every node provides [disabled]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#disabled), [active]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#active), [selected]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#selected) and [expanded]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#expanded) properties, which give you opportunity to configure the look and feel of the node as per your requirement.
+Nodes provide [disabled]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#disabled), [active]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#active), [selected]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#selected) and [expanded]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#expanded) properties, which give you opportunity to configure the look and feel of the node as per your requirement.
-[Data]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#data) property refers to the data entry that the node visualizes and it is required for searching through nodes.
+[data]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#data) property refers to the data entry that the node visualizes and it is required for searching through nodes.

 Nodes can be declared using one of the following approaches.
+### Declaring a tree

-### Declaring the tree and its nodes by specifying the node hierarchy and iterating through a data set
+- **Declaring the tree and its nodes by specifying the node hierarchy and iterating through a data set**

 ```html
 <igx-tree>